-The D.C.
-Youth Apprenticeship Council (YAAC) was first convened in September 2017.
+The Youth Apprenticeship Committee (YAAC) first convened in September 2017.
 Pursuant to DC Code § 32-1412.01, the primary immediate objective of the YAAC is to conduct a systematic review of relevant data and evaluate the effectiveness of youth apprenticeship both domestically and abroad.
-Based upon this review process, the YAAC will continuously identify best practices and strategies to develop, improve, and build the capacity of youth apprenticeship programs throughout high schools in Washington D.C.
+Based upon this review process, the YAAC will continuously identify best practices and strategies to develop, improve, and build the capacity of youth apprenticeship programs throughout high schools in Washington, D.C.